Rimbaud and Verlaine Foundation: International connections

-The Foundation has also been working internationally.
+The Foundation also worked internationally.
 In 2015 Graham Henderson and the organisation took the lead in creating the Kindred Spirits network of European poetry houses including seven arts organisations based in six different European countries.
-The Foundation’s partners include the Rimbaud Museum in Charleville-Mézières, La Maison de la Poesie in Paris, Residencia de Estudiantes in Madrid, the Lorca Foundation in Granada, the Keats-Shelley House in Rome, the National Museum of Literature in Bucharest, the Druskininkai Poetic Fall festival in Lithuania and the Halldór Laxness Museum in Iceland.
+The Foundation’s partners included the Rimbaud Museum in Charleville-Mézières, La Maison de la Poesie in Paris, Residencia de Estudiantes in Madrid, the Lorca Foundation in Granada, the Keats-Shelley House in Rome, the National Museum of Literature in Bucharest, the Druskininkai Poetic Fall festival in Lithuania and the Halldór Laxness Museum in Iceland.
 The network became a vehicle for an application for a European Union Large Cooperation Grant in the autumn of that year.
 The Foundation was all set to resubmit its application in 2016, with every chance of success, when the referendum result in favour of Brexit intervened.
 As a result, the charity's trustees decided that it was no longer sensible to place EU funding at the centre of the organisation’s future strategy.
-The Foundation, nevertheless, is keen to build on the relationships it had established with its "poetry house" partners, and particularly on the experience of the conference held in Bucharest in May 2015, bringing together representatives from all of the partner organisations.
+The Foundation, nevertheless, was keen to build on the relationships it had established with its "poetry house" partners, and particularly on the experience of the conference held in Bucharest in May 2015, bringing together representatives from all of the partner organisations.
 The Poetry House Live theatre show in 2017 was commissioned expressly with the purpose of involving talented up-and-coming playwrights from all of the seven countries involved in the network.

+The charity ceased operations in 2023.